 There are various activities taking place simultaneously in building projects, especially in the construction of large buildings.
 While some workers are building upper floors, others are painting the lower floors and installing windows and even electrical wiring.

 A good coordination of activities should be adopted to ensure every worker is safe and up to speed with the potential hazards from every position.
-Accidents such as those caused from falling construction materials, silca dust, asbestos and electrocution can be easily be avoided this way.
-Let everyone be his ‘brother’s keeper’ by considering how an individual’s action are likely to affect others.
+Accidents such as those caused by falling construction materials, silica dust, asbestos and electrocution can be easily be avoided this way.
+Let everyone be his ‘brother’s keeper’ by considering how an individual’s action is likely to affect others.

-Building of large projects does not need to be a matter that leads to death of workers, accidents and adverse health effects to both workers and surrounding population.
+The building of large projects does not need to be a matter that leads to the death of workers, accidents and adverse health effects to both workers and surrounding population.
 It can be easily managed to ensure the highest degree of safety.
-It just needs every one to play their part.
+It just needs everyone to play their part.
 The important fact here though is the work doesn’t start from the ground up, the board of directors for big development agencies have to take responsibility and put focus in the right places.